aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 **Default Value:** 1

-Set the number of threads for Tesseract.
-Adjusting the number of threads can improve performance based on your system resources and workload.
-Changing this value might be necessary if you encounter performance issues or want to optimize resource utilization.
+Set the number of threads for Tesseract to optimize performance.
+Adjusting the OMP_THREAD_LIMIT can improve processing efficiency based on your system resources and workload.
+Change this value if you encounter performance issues or need to optimize resource utilization, ensuring better performance and more efficient processing.

 **COMPlus_GCHeapHardLimit**